What Is Dual-Diagnosis Treatment?

 When you’re looking for help with substance abuse, determining whether you need dual-diagnosis treatment can go a long way toward ensuring you get the right assistance for your specific needs.
 If you know that you have a co-occurring disorder, getting dual-diagnosis treatment is almost always the best choice on the road to recovery.

 However, many people who are actively abusing substances are unaware that they have a mental health disorder.
-The effects of drugs and alcohol can mask the symptoms of mental illnesses, and some people may only recognize that they have a mental health condition when they finally break free from substance use.
+The effects of alcohol can mask the symptoms of mental illnesses, and some people may only recognize that they have a mental health condition when they finally break free from substance use.

 Looking for the signs of mental illness can help you determine whether mental health treatment can help your recovery journey.